markjprice/web-dev-net9/docs/errata/README.md

 # Errata and Improvements

-If you find any mistakes in the ninth edition, *C# 13 and .NET 9 - Modern Cross-Platform Development Fundamentals*, or if you have suggestions for improvements, then please [raise an issue in this repository](https://github.com/markjprice/cs13net9/issues) or email me at markjprice (at) gmail.com.
+If you find any mistakes in the ninth edition, *Real-World Web Development with .NET 9*, or if you have suggestions for improvements, then please [raise an issue in this repository](https://github.com/markjprice/web-dev-net9/issues) or email me at markjprice (at) gmail.com.

 [**Errata** (0 items)](errata.md): Typos, tool user interface and behavior changes, or mistakes in code that would cause a compilation error that prevents a successful build.